Skip to content

 OpenCode

 The upstream open-source AI coding agent runtime.
-Open Cowork embeds it via @opencode-ai/sdk and ships the OpenCode CLI binary alongside the Electron app.
+Open Cowork embeds it via @opencode-ai/sdk/v2 (native V2 client) and ships the OpenCode CLI binary alongside Desktop, Cloud workers, and gateway appliances.
 All session execution, agents, approvals, and tool semantics belong to OpenCode.
+A small classic-client allowlist remains only where V2 routes are still unavailable (see docs/opencode-sdk-v2-boundary.md).

 Open Cowork

-The desktop product layer on top of OpenCode.
-Owns the UI, configuration schema, workflow control plane, packaging, branding, and all main-process safety policies.
-Does not own execution.
+The multi-surface product layer on top of OpenCode: Desktop (local Electron), Cloud (web + control plane + workers), Channel Gateway and Standalone Gateway appliances, plus optional family products Gateway (durable work) and Wiki.
+Owns UI, configuration schema, workflow control plane, packaging, branding, workspaces, and safety policies.
+Does not own model execution.

 Cowork